 Also, super a lot of links, so give me a shout if any of them are broken ya.

 Eeleen Lee‘s writing straddles a number of different genres – literary, SFF, horror, crime and erotica.
-You can find links to some of her short stories at her website.
+Fixi Novo has published a collection of her short stories, 13 Moons.
 She also has a story at Futura (see Projects below for details).

 Eeleen also wrote a couple of overviews of local genre fiction in English for SFF Portal: The Rough Guide to Modern Malaysian Science Fiction and Fantasy and The Magical Roots of Malaysian Horror Fiction in English.

 Fadzlishah Johanabas writes SFF short stories, and I think also writes slice of life.
 Examples: Kuda Kepang; Act of Faith.
 Also has a story in the Fixi Novo KL Noir: Red anthology, an anthology of noir short stories set in KL (many of which are SFnal).

 Golda Mowe is a Sarawakian writer of Iban and Melanau heritage.
 A commenter alerted me to her YA fantasy novel Iban Dream, which draws on Iban mythology, and is available as an ebook and in print — click on the title to go to the Monsoon Books website, which has links to retailers.

 Ika Koeck used to go by Ika Vanderkoeck and had a short story called Crossing The Waters in DAW anthology Ages of Wonder.
 I understand she’s been working on novels, and has self-published a short story: To Kill A King.

 Nin Harris created and co-edits Demeter’s Spicebox, a Cabinet des Fees spin-off fairytale/folktale retellings zine.
 She’s had speculative poetry published in Goblin Fruit — The Domestic Sundial — and I liked her essay in Stone Telling on Malay poetry, Visions of Courtly Life Translated into Contemporary Meditations: Muhammad Haji Salleh’s Sajak-Sajak Sejarah Melayu.